-The government recognizes that this community has limited infrastructure, which affects the health of children, youth, men and women in the community.
-Nevertheless, the government also sees that people in the community need to play their role to prevent diseases.
-Government leaders wish that influential community leaders should work together and come up with ways of reducing some of the problems the community faces so that the health of children improves.
+The government recognizes that this community has limited infrastructure, which affects all people, including adolescents and young families.
+Nevertheless, the government also sees that people in the community need to play their role to respond to some of their needs, including access to information or rapid testing for some diseases.
+Government leaders wish that influential community leaders should work together and come up with ways of reducing some of the problems the community faces to reduce premature deaths.